 More information relating to the CHS, methodology, definitions, wellbeing questions and the interpretation of figures can be found in the definitions and technical notes section.
-The questions that were asked in the CHS 2016/17 relating to culture, arts and sport are available here.
+The questions that were asked in the CHS 2017/18 relating to culture, arts and sport are available here.
 Data tables are available in Excel and ODS format.

-Life Satisfaction
+Life satisfaction

 Life satisfaction relates to an individual's satisfaction with their life overall.
-Respondents were asked: "Overall, how satisfied are you with life nowadays?" and asked to give their response on a scale of 0 to 10, where 0 is 'not at all satisfied' and 10 is 'completely satisfied'.
+Respondents were asked: 'Overall, how satisfied are you with life nowadays?' and asked to give their response on a scale of 0 to 10, where 0 is 'not at all satisfied' and 10 is 'completely satisfied'.
 Higher scores on the life satisfaction scale represent a greater sense of contentment with life.
 Life satisfaction, is one of four measures currently being used by the Office of National Statistics (ONS) to explore and measure national wellbeing1.

-In 2016/17 the mean life satisfaction score for adults in Northern Ireland was 7.8.
-For adults engaging in culture, arts and sport the mean score was 7.9 which was higher than for those not engaging (6.9).
-Higher average life satisfaction scores were found for those who engaged in the arts, visited a museum or science centre or participated in sport in comparison to those who did not.
-No statistically significant differences were found for those who used the public library service or PRONI.
+In 2017/18, the estimated mean life satisfaction score for adults in Northern Ireland was 7.9.
+For adults engaging in culture, arts and sport the estimated mean score was 8.0 which was higher than for those not engaging (7.2).
+Higher average life satisfaction scores were found for those who engaged in the arts, visited a museum or science centre, used PRONI services or participated in sport in comparison with those who did not.
+No statistically significant difference was found for those who used the public library service compared with those who did not.